 Outsider’s man of the mountains Declan Cunningham heads to Tipperary to explore Ireland’s greatest inland mountain range.
 The Galtee mountains stretch over 20km from Mitchelstown to Caher (also known as Cahir) and offer a myriad of hiking options with fantastic views.

-The Galtee Mountains: The lowdown
+Scaling Gatlymore in the Galtee Mountains: The lowdown

 Just a mention of the Galtee mountains and the first thing to pop into the average Irish mind is that glorious sizzling sound and the promise of a full Irish on a Sunday morning – but those aren’t the Galtees I’m on about.
 With the Galtee mountains though you can have the best of both worlds by fuelling up with that well-deserved fry and then heading down to Tipperary to work it all off on Ireland’s greatest inland mountain range.

 And never mind the song; it’s not such a long way if you can make use of the M8, whether you’re coming from north or south.
-And, if you’re the keen early riser type, there’s no reason you couldn’t grace the place with your presence even on a day trip.
+And, if you’re the keen, early riser type, there’s no reason you couldn’t grace the place with your presence even on a day trip.
 There are popular start points with good parking on both sides of the range so you never need to do exactly the same walk twice unless you want to.

-They are very changeable places and have more mood swings than a teenage supermodel actress
+They are very changeable places and have more mood swings than a teenage supermodel actress.

 As with most mountain areas, in Ireland at least, they are very changeable places and have more mood swings than a teenage supermodel actress.
 So check the forecast before you go so you can pick an appropriate route.
-I’ve visited the area several times in less-than-welcoming conditions and as the Galtees come with plenty of cliffs at no extra cost, it’s worth knowing what and when to detour.
+I’ve visited the area several times in less-than-welcoming conditions and as the Galtees come with plenty of cliffs at no extra cost so it’s worth knowing what and when to detour.

 This time out we elected to start from the south side and we were lucky enough to get views of our intended route as we left the little town of Kilbeheny.
 Great spurs stretched out from Temple Hill and Galtybeg like welcoming arms.
 It was a beautiful sunny day and the main summit was clear if a little frosty so the beetle in the matchbox that holds sway over the fickle Irish weather was very much on our side today.